LauraVEkris/openrowingmonitor/docs/Integrations.md

 # Intergations with other services

+For services we distinguish between two types of functionality:

+* **Upload results**: here OpenRowingMonitor uploads the result of your rowing session (i.e. total time rowed, pace, stroke rate, etc.) to the service

+*  **Download workout**: here OpenRowingMonitor will fetch the planned workout parameters (target distance, intervals, etc.) from the service and will program the monitor accordingly

+Looking at the individual services, we see the following:

 | Service | Upload results | Download workout | Remarks |
 |---|---|---|---|
 | File system | Yes | No | |